ChargePi/ChargePi-go/docs/client/api.md

 writing a frontend application that interacts with the client and displays the values for an ongoing transaction or starts/stops a transaction.

-To access the endpoint, it must firstly be enabled through flags (`--a`) and will be exposed by default on `localhost:4269`.
+To access the endpoint, it must be enabled through flags (`--a`) and will be exposed by default on `localhost:4269`.

 ## Endpoints